lupyuen/lupyuen.github.io/src/sensor.md

 ![TODO](https://lupyuen.github.io/images/sensor-title.jpg)

-TODO: With Zig programming language, we have a fun new way to create applications for Apache NuttX RTOS.
+TODO: With Zig programming language, we have a fun new way to create embedded applications for Apache NuttX RTOS.

+TODO: This article explains how we write a Zig program to read a NuttX Sensor: Bosch BME280 (Temperture / Humidity / Air Pressure)

+(Though the steps should be similar for other NuttX Sensors)

 TODO: What if we're not familiar with Zig?